 - ATU Tuning: Tap ATU TUNE on the KX3 to initiate a tune cycle at the amplifier.
 If the ATU was in bypass mode, it will automatically switch to manual and the KX3 will supply RF drive while the ATU performs a tune operation.
-The KXPA100's 25 LED under POWER OUT (W) blinks while the tuning operation is taking place.
+The KXPA100's 25/SWR LED under POWER OUT (W) blinks while the tuning operation is taking place.
 The SWR is displayed on the KX3 LCD and on the KXPA100 front panel LEDs.
 The ATU automatically stores the tuning solution in memory.
 If you are unhappy with the SWR displayed after a tune operation, tap ATU TUNE again within five seconds.
 The ATU will do a second tune operation using smaller steps in the inductance and capacitance values.
 This process takes longer, but may result in a lower SWR. - ATU Memories: The ATU has a large number of memory locations to provide storage for tuning solutions at frequencies from 1.5 MHz to 60 MHz.
-(See Theory of Operation on page 30 for details of the frequency segments.)
+(See Theory of Operation on page 36 for details of the frequency segments.)
 A separate set of memory locations is provided to store tuning solutions for each antenna connector.
 When you change bands, the KX3 returns to the last frequency used on that band.
 If a corresponding tuning solution had been previously stored for that frequency, it is recalled from memory so the KXAT100 is ready to transmit immediately.
 The tuning solution is also recalled if you use direct frequency entry or recall a frequency from memory at the KX3.
 When tuning across a band, the ATU will retrieve the tuning solution for each frequency when you transmit, assuming one had been stored previously.
 The amplifier is inhibited for a fraction of a second the first time you transmit while this occurs. - If you wish to QSY as quickly as possible to various frequencies without going through a tune operation, you can prepare the ATU by performing a tune operation on frequencies across each band.
-That will store the tuning solution so the KXPA100 will be ready in an instant without retuning when you return to that frequency.
-How many frequencies you will need to perform a tune operation on so the SWR is acceptably low on all frequencies depends upon the band and your antenna.
-Of course, this happens automatically in normal operation when you transmit for the first time on a frequency if the KXAT100 is in Auto mode.
-Doing it in advance simply avoids any delay for a tune operation the first time you transmit on a frequency.
+That will store the tuning solution so the KXPA100 will be ready without retuning when you return to that frequency.
+The number of frequencies you will need to perform a tune operation on so the SWR is acceptably low on all frequencies depends upon the band and your antenna.

-• Clearing ATU Memories: At the KX3, hold MENU, and turn the OFS knob to ATU.x MD.
+Clearing ATU Memories: At the KX3, hold MENU, and turn the OFS knob to ATU.x MD.
 Hold CLR (the OFS knob).
 MEM CLR will appear on the KX3 LCD while the ATU memories are being cleared.
-Clearing ATU memories is useful when changing to a new antenna to ensure the ATU stores new tuning solutions rather than use previous tuning solutions that might not be optimum.
+Do this for each band you want to clear.
+The tuning solutions for both antennas are cleared at the same time.
+Clearing ATU memories is useful when changing to a new antenna to ensure the ATU stores new tuning solutions rather than using previous tuning solutions that might not be optimum.
+Also, you can clear the memories for selected bands and antennas using the KXPA Utility program (see page 35).